BookStackApp/website/content/blog/bookstack-release-v21-08.md

 Within BookStack v21.05.2 we added the ability to open/reference attachments without forcing the file to be downloaded.
-This can be useful for files that your browser may support like images and pdfs, where they would then open in their own tab instead of being downloaded.
+This can be useful for files that your browser may support like images and PDFs, where they could then open in their own tab instead of being downloaded.

 ![Preview of a non-download attachment link](/images/2021/08/non-download-attachment-link.png)

 This feature is fairly hidden.
 You can either Ctrl/Cmd+Click the attachment link or add `?open=true` to the end of any current attachment link.
-I'd like to build this option into the interface at some point to make this easier to find & use where desired.
+I'd like to build this option into the interface at some point to make it easier to find & use where desired.

 ### Translations